 The conceptual model provides a framework to prepare learners for new instruction and motivates them by making a meaningful connection.
-To understand the complete curriculum the learner must attain mastery of each part of the framework: the individual, the healthcare system, and nursing f(Knowles, Holton, Swanson, 2011).
+To understand the complete curriculum the learner must attain mastery of each part of the framework: the individual, the healthcare system, and nursing (Knowles, Holton, Swanson, 2011).
 The domains of the individual, the healthcare system, and nursing provide the conceptual framework guiding the Practical Nursing and Associate Degree Nursing curriculums.
 Concepts are organized within each of these domains.
 Learning occurs from simple to complex.

 Outcomes and competencies of the graduate are based on the NLN 2010 Outcomes and Competencies for Graduates of Practical Nursing and Associate Degree programs.
 The four outcomes/goals, Human Flourishing, Nursing Judgment, Professional Identity, and the Spirit of Inquiry are a part of the four conceptual framework domains of the curriculum.
 The domain of the individual incorporates Human Flourishing.
 The domain of Nursing incorporates Nursing Judgment and Professional Identity.
 The Healthcare domain encompasses the Spirit of Inquiry.
-Competencies reflecting the IOM competencies: using informatics, employing evidence-based practice, providing client-centered culturally competent care, managing client care, and participating in interdisciplinary teams, are integrated throughout the program.
+Competencies reflecting the QSEN competencies: providing patient-centered care, functioning within interprofessional teams, integrating evidence-based practice, quality improvement, safety, and using informatics, are integrated throughout the program.
 The NLN 2010 Core Values: caring, diversity, excellence, integrity, ethics, holism, and patient-centeredness are threaded throughout the curriculum.